bjornvester/gradle-wrapper-wrapper/README.md

 It is similar to [gdub](https://github.com/gdubw/gdub) (which only works in Bash) and [gw](https://github.com/srs/gw) (which is written in Go and has no released artifacts).

-Please see the [gdub](https://github.com/gdubw/gdub) project for some reasoning behind the project.
+Please see the [gdub](https://github.com/gdubw/gdub) project for a good explanation of some shortcomings of working with the normal wrapper script in a multi-project.
-Also see https://github.com/gradle/gradle/issues/1368 for an open issue on this.
+Also see [Gradle issue #1368](https://github.com/gradle/gradle/issues/1368) for voting on getting the feature built directly into Gradle.

 ## Using the wrapper-wrapper
 Download the executable from the [release page](https://github.com/bjornvester/gradle-wrapper-wrapper/releases) and put it in a folder of your choice.